CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

     </iframe>
 </div>

 It's easy to create choropleth maps by using `ramp` with colors as the values.
-However, `ramp` values don't need to be colors, allowing creating different and richer types or maps like bubble-maps.
+However, `ramp` values don't need to be colors, allowing creating different and richer types of maps like bubble-maps.
 But, for simplicity's sake, we will stick to colors until the [Ramp Values section](#Ramp-values).

 ## Ramp inputs

 On the previous section, we talked about how `ramp` can be used to match *inputs* with *values*.
 In general, `ramp` allows matching most types of inputs with most types of values.
 But, the common case is to match a property as the input to fixed constant outputs like colors.
 This is what we call "Style by value".

-The following sections will cover "Style by value" with different property types.
+The following sections will cover *Style by value* with different property types.
 For example, when dealing with a transaction dataset we could style by numeric data like the price of each feature, or by categorical data like the method of payment (credit card, cash...).

 ### Numerical properties

-#### Showing raw / unclassified numerical data
+#### Showing unclassified numerical data

 Going back to our previous example, it's common to want to map a continuous range of numeric data like population density data, to a continuous range of colors, for example, the range of colors between black and yellow.